Next 15-Minute City Zoom is Tues, Sept 19th @ 8PM (EST):

 1. Are they aware of the Strategic Plan initiative?

-5. If there are plans for this initiative in your town, what is the current status of the initiative and what's next?
+5. If there are plans for this initiative in our community, what is the current status of the initiative and what's next?

-6. Is this project initiated, funded, sponsored, etc by a foreign entity such as the United Nations Sustainable Developer Goals 2030 Agenda?
+6. Is this project initiated/directed, funded, sponsored, etc by a foreign entity such as the United Nations Sustainable Developer Goals 2030 Agenda, World Economic Forum or any other Non-Government Organizations?

-7. Is there any involvement of the World Economic Forum in developing or implementing the 15-Minute City?
+7. Is there any involvement of the World Economic Forum in developing or implementing the Strategic Plan/Net-Zero Plan/15-Minute City Plan?

-8. Are you aware of the proposed travel restrictions in the city of Oxford in England?
+8. Are you aware of the proposed travel restrictions in the city of Oxford in England where they are restricting vehicle travel?
+Reference HERE.

 9. If there is a plan, has everyone involved been an elected official or have there been outside consultants working along side city councillors?

-11. Who initiated the plan and brought it forth to City Hall?
+11. Who initiated the Strategic Plan/Net-Zero/Sustainable Plan and brought it forth to City Council?